-Two bends later, the sight of the Irvine/Winchester Road Bridge pulls me back into my own forgotten day.
+Two bends into our return float, the sight of the Irvine/Winchester Road Bridge pulls me back into my own forgotten day.
 The bridge marks the bottom turn of the great south bend of the lower Red, a four mile looping detour the river takes as it prepares to enter the Kentucky.
 Just out of sight of the bridge, on the Estill County bank we spy a small disturbed landing between two dry creeks with some footprints leading up the bank.
 Paddling into action, Gortimer pulls close, disembarks and scrambles to a flat ledge fifteen feet up the bank.

 “Largemouth.
 Just barely keeper-sized.
 That’s Wes no doubt about it.”